Mayank608/Sales-Analysis/README.md

 # Sales-Analysis

-use python libraries pandas and matplotlib to analyze sales data and conclue best month of sale, highest selling product, most profitable product.
+Use python libraries pandas and matplotlib to analyze sales data and conclue best month of sale, highest selling product, most profitable product.